 How Much Does Divorce Cost?

-The Court Fee of £550* is paid by the Petitioner when they submit the divorce papers to the court.
-However, it is often the case that couples agree to share this cost.
-If you have a low disposable income it may be possible to pay a reduced court fee.
+Couples often agree to share this cost.
+If you have a low disposable income, you may be able to pay a reduced court fee.

 How much you pay in solicitors fees will depend on: